ietf-wg-cellar/matroska-specification/index_matroska.md

 Note that versions 1, 2, and 3 have been finalized.
 Version 4 is currently work in progress.
 There **MAY** be further additions to v4.

-# Security Considerations

-Matroska inherits security considerations from EBML.

-Attacks on a `Matroska Reader` could include:

-- Storage of a arbitrary and potentially executable data within an `Attachment Element`.
-  `Matroska Readers` that extract or use data from Matroska Attachments **SHOULD** check that the data adheres to expectations.
-- A `Matroska Attachment` with an inaccurate mime-type.

 # Notation and Conventions

 The key words "**MUST**", "**MUST NOT**",